 Take a lighter and blob down the bait floss so that it looks neat and tidy.

-Tie the loop at the other end of the leadcore to your mainline and cast the rig out.
-Feather the cast to straighten the rig out and slow it down as it impacts the water.
-This will give the rig a better presentation rather than it coiling up in a heap on the lake bed.
+Securely fasten the loop at the opposite end of the leadcore to your mainline, and proceed to cast the rig out.
+During the cast, exert a gentle touch to straighten the rig and reduce its speed as it makes contact with the water.
+By doing so, you enhance the rig’s presentation, preventing it from tangling or coiling up upon reaching the lake bed.

 The accompanying images below depict the advantageous positioning of the chod rig, which keeps the hook bait elevated and free from entanglement with bottom weed.

 Typically, chod rigs yield optimal results when deployed over a spread of boilies.
 However, if you opt to introduce a particle mix using a spod, it can have a counterproductive effect.
 The finer particles tend to sink to the lake bed, potentially attracting the fish away from the location where your hook bait has settled.